Chapter 34 : The Eaves of the Forest

 "Where is your usual wand?"

 "In my bag.
 In the dorm."
 McGonagall's gaze was piercing.
 Liam struggled to keep his voice steady.
-"Didn't think I needed it at the Quidditch match."
+"Didn't think I needed it at a Quidditch match."

 "You'll not make that mistake again," said McGonagall, curtly.